giralt/ietf-agentic-ai-use-cases/ietf-125-side-meeting-agentic-ai-use-cases/README.md

-# Side Meeting on Agentic AI Use Cases, IETF 125, Shenzhen, China
+# Side Meeting on Agentic AI Use Cases - IETF 125

 ## Logistics